folkehelseinstituttet/Fhi.Smittestopp.Documentation/gaen-processes.md

 ![Smittestopp components overview](diagrams/Smittestopp_notify_contacts_en.png)

+An alternative flow for performing infection verification and diagnosis keys upload, using [anonymous tokens](https://github.com/HenrikWM/anonymous-tokens/wiki), has also been implemented and is [described further here](anonymous-tokens.md).

 ## Detecting exposure

 The figure below illustrates the process for detecting and notifying a user of exposure.